 Fiddle Leaf Fig Brown Spots From Physical Trauma

 Brown spots on a new plant that show up a week or so after you move your plant are often from physical trauma.
 This is because the large leaves on a fiddle leaf fig are often damaged during a move and the bruises left of the plant will turn brown over time.

 Often, these spots look like cracks or tears.
 Brown spots from physical trauma are certainly a bummer, but they do not need treatment and your plant will generally recover very well.
-The tell-tale sign of these type of brown spots on an otherwise very healthy leaf and plant.
+The telltale sign of brown spots from physical trauma is that they appear on an otherwise very healthy leaf and plant.

 What Should You Do About Brown Spots on a Fiddle Leaf Fig?

 Once you’ve diagnosed the cause of your fiddle leaf fig plant’s brown spots, you’ll want to correct the issue in a hurry to help your plant make a full recovery.

 To spots the brown spots and keep them from returning: